Have you noticed die cut foam tape in your daily life? Whether you’ve noticed or not, foam tape is all around us.

 1. MEDICAL

-Die cut foam tape can create an airtight seal to keep out pollutants and maintain a wound's temperature/humidity balance.
-This airtight seal has many applications in skin adhesives and is used in between rooms or to seal equipment.
+- Gaskets and seals: Die cut foam tape can create an airtight seal to keep out pollutants and maintain a wound's temperature/humidity balance.
+This airtight seal has many applications in skin adhesives and is used between rooms or to seal equipment.

-Certain materials belong in sterilized sites like Strouse’s Clean Room, which has the intent and capabilities to process them away from contamination.
+Certain materials belong in sterilized sites, such as Strouse’s Clean Room, which has the intent and capabilities to process them away from contamination.

 2. ELECTRONICS